Club Sports and Alpine Club officers ensure participants complete all required paperwork before participating in club activities.

 Any clubs driving rental vehicles must have all drivers complete DU Risk Management’s Driver Safety Course and MVR Check.

 Club Sports places restrictions on when personal vehicles may be used based on location and time of year.
 View the Club Sports Manual for exact dates and location specifications.
-Teams wishing to use personal vehicles during those restricted times of year/locations must have each vehicle owner meet with the Club Sports office staff to discuss their decision and sign a Personal Vehicle Form.
+Teams wishing to use personal vehicles during those restricted times of year/locations must have each vehicle owner meet with the Club Sports office staff to discuss their decision.
 The form is valid for the academic year, and the member may change their mind at any time.

 Rental Vehicle Driving Requirements

 Planning on driving a rental vehicle for Club Sports or the Alpine Club?
 All drivers must be cleared by Risk Management and approved by Club Sports before you may drive for any club.
 Drivers must also be at least 21 years old to be eligible to drive.